 - Einstein-Boltzmann solvers evolve the system of background and linearised Einstein field equations and conservation equations for matter and radiation of produce accurate outputs of the simplified cases we have been discussed.
 They can handle advanced extensions like curvature, massive neutrinos, different conditions for inflation that we couldn't treat analytically.
-Their results are valid on large horizon scales, but can't be trusted fully on nonlinear scales ( $k \gtrsim 0.1$ h/Mpc). - Usual outputs are CMB power spectra, including TT, TE, EB, etc.; matter power spectra; CMB lensing potential, etc. They are fast enough (usually) to be run tens of thousands of times, allowing MCMC analysis to constrain cosmological parameters. - There are two dominant packages on the market for LCDM: CAMB (Fortran, synchronous gauge) and CLASS (C).
+Their results are valid on large horizon scales, but can't be trusted fully on nonlinear scales ($k \gtrsim 0.1$ h/Mpc). - Usual outputs are CMB power spectra, including TT, TE, EB, etc.; matter power spectra; CMB lensing potential, etc. They are fast enough (usually) to be run tens of thousands of times, allowing MCMC analysis to constrain cosmological parameters. - There are two dominant packages on the market for LCDM: CAMB (Fortran, synchronous gauge) and CLASS (C).
 Modified code versions incorporating MG effects now exist, some for specific MG models, and some for general parameterised frameworks or several models.
-Based on CAMB: MGCAMB (musigma-gamma), ISiTGR, and EFTCAMB based on CAMB. hi\class based on CLASS, and a few other independent codes such as DASh, COOP.
-I'm aware of specific codes for f(R) gravity, Galileons, and Einstein-Aether at the least. - Bellini comparison plots. - EFTCAMB and hiclass are two of the most popular and well-tested; they employ different action-level parameterisations.
+Based on CAMB: MGCAMB (musigma-gamma), ISiTGR, and EFTCAMB based on CAMB. hi_class based on CLASS, and a few other independent codes such as DASh, COOP.
+I'm aware of specific codes for f(R) gravity, Galileons, and Einstein-Aether at the least. - EFTCAMB and hiclass are two of the most popular and well-tested; they employ different action-level parameterisations.
 I use hiclass a lot for Horndeski analysis; EFTCAMB employs a slightly more general framework that uses different notation.
-On the other hand, if you're doing a lensing analysis and really just want to constrain $\Sigma$ , something simpler like MGCAMB or ISiTGR may be your best bet.
+On the other hand, if you're doing a lensing analysis and really just want to constrain Σ , something simpler like MGCAMB or ISiTGR may be your best bet. - A newcomer to the modified Einstein-Boltzmann solver is mochi_class by Matteo Cataneo and Emilio Bellini.
+This uses a reparameterisation of the alpha parameters into an inherently stable basis, developed in papers by Joe Kennedy, Andy Taylor, Lucas Lombriser et al.